-Yes, according to Google, that is the actual name of this small patch of land not too far from the centre of Chippenham.
+Yes, according to Google, that’s the name of this small patch of land not too far from the centre of Chippenham.
 Although it’s not very large, it could be a pleasant wilderness area for those who live in the surrounding neighbourhood – there’s even a babbling brook running through it.
 Yet when we stumbled upon the area at the beginning of March, it was covered in rubbish.

 Seven hours (over two days) and 33 bags of rubbish and recycling later, it’s looking much better.
 But how did it get this way in the first place?